EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 !!! warning "install first then setup"
     These instructions are to set up Tapirs for your experiment after [installation](installation.md) has been carried out.

+# SETUP OVERVIEW
+It is vital to carry out all the set up instructions.
+This can be slow, and require some thought, but it only has to be done once.

+1. edit the `config.yaml` file for this experiment, it controls the workflow
+2. make sure your data is in the right location and format
+3. create the databases against which your query sequences will be compared.

 # CONFIG FILES
 The `config.yaml` file contains settings for the workflow's operation.
 In an ideal experiment you would never have to alter any of the snakemake workflow code, only set up a configuration text file.
 Most of the settings in `config.yaml` have reasonable default values, but some may require your input.
 Open `config.yaml` in a text editor.